 If you need a device for all uses, not only video, see our roundup of the best cameras for all creative projects.
 And if you need a solid support, check out our list of the best tripods.
 If you're looking at getting started on YouTube, you should also see our guide to the best video editing apps for YouTube.
 Meanwhile, read on for our guide to choosing the best camera for YouTube video production that balances the various factors in play.

-Best cameras for YouTube available now
+The best cameras for YouTube available now

-It can produce great-looking 4K UHD video at 30p, though there is a 10-minute time limit for its highest-quality footage.
-It has live-streaming capabilities, so can be simply set up to broadcast straight to YouTube, and there’s also a 3.5mm mic input, which is vital for ensuring your videos sound as good as they look.
-A great choice for beginning and intermediate users who want a great camera that just works.
+This Canon camera can produce great-looking 4K UHD video at 30p, though there's a 10-minute time limit for its highest-quality footage.
+It has live-streaming capabilities, so you can set it up to broadcast direct to YouTube.
+There’s also a 3.5mm mic input – vital for ensuring your videos sound as good as they look.
+All in all, this model is likely to be the best camera for YouTube for beginning or intermediate users who want a solid, reliable device to film on.

 Read more: Blackmagic Pocket Cinema Camera 6K review

 The EOS 70D proved popular among YouTubers, perhaps more than Canon anticipated.
 The Canon EOS 90D has built on that, and the specs show that Canon clearly took the video market into consideration this time.
 The camera offers impressive uncropped 4K video, microphone and headphone ports, Full HD at up to 120p and many more goodies for YouTube producers.

 The EOS 90D draws on its DSLR heritage.
 That means it’s chunkier and heavier than other cameras on this list, but it’s also weather-sealed, and it's satisfying to handle with an excellent optical viewfinder.
 At this price, it’s an absolute steal for video producers.